WLOGSolutions/microsoft_cntk2.0_from_r/README.md

 In script `mnist.R` in line 45 I set default device to be used.
 By default it is `gpu(0L)` which means Tesla M60 GPU.
 When you switch to `cpu()` you will notice around **32x** slowdown!

+Even more performance gain you can see calling `mnist_conv.R` script that implements Convolution Network that is more computing intensive.
+Running this model on CPU is hopeless.

 # Conclusion #

 I have been using R for large scale analytical solutions for 12 years.
 It is a great analytics oriented glue-language.
 I gives me